nilic/kubectl-netshoot/README.md

 $ kubectl netshoot run tmp-shell --host-network
 ```

-For more info on netshoot and provided tools please take a look at its [Github repo](https://github.com/nicolaka/netshoot).
+For more info on `netshoot` and provided tools please take a look at [nicolaka/netshoot](https://github.com/nicolaka/netshoot) Github repo.